The basic difference between being assertive and being aggressive is how our words and behavior affect the rights and well-being of others.

 What potential obstacles or setbacks could arise?

 How will I deal with these setbacks?
 How will I adapt my approach to stay on track?

 What contingency plans must I set in place for when things don’t go to plan?

-It’s important that you are very clear about how you will handle things.
+It’s essential that you’re very clear about how you will handle things.
 The more clarity you have about this, the more confidence you will have moving forward.